 Facilities & administrative costs (F&A, also referred to as indirect costs or overhead) are defined as those incurred by a grantee for common or joint activities and, therefore, cannot be identified readily and specifically with a particular project or program.
 Facilities costs relate to the space in which awards take place; administrative costs include those associated with the overall administration and compliance infrastructure at the CHOP Research Institute.

 Actual dollars received by the CHOP Research Institute to fund F&A costs are determined by the Federal government leaving little discretion in negotiating or waiving these costs for any individual award.
 Despite common misconceptions, the F&A rate determined by the Federal government falls short of the costs required to fully support CHOPs' research.
 The "more information" tab contains a history of F&A rates, lists of allowable and unallowable F&A costs, and an explanation of how the Hospital's F&A rate is calculated.

 The Children's Hospital of Philadelphia has an important responsibility to taxpayers and others to safeguard the assets entrusted to us and to report annually on the sources and uses of funds that we receive.
 To help accomplish these goals, we adhere to the following Fund Accounting principles:

 - Tracking resources and activities with a self-balancing set of accounts (Lawson account number)

 - Funds are separately maintained to reflect differences in funding sources and spending restrictions

 - Funds can be thought of as separate "buckets" which are never mixed with other buckets

 CHOP Research Resources

-- Responsible Department: Sponsored Projects, Research Finance
+- Responsible Department: Sponsored Projects and Research Business Management, Research Finance